cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/HostSimple.rst

 HostSimple
 ^^^^^^^^^^

-.. java:constructor:: @Deprecated public HostSimple(int id, ResourceProvisioner ramProvisioner, ResourceProvisioner bwProvisioner, long storage, List<Pe> peList, VmScheduler vmScheduler)
+.. java:constructor:: public HostSimple(ResourceProvisioner ramProvisioner, ResourceProvisioner bwProvisioner, long storage, List<Pe> peList, VmScheduler vmScheduler)
    :outertype: HostSimple

    Creates a Host with the given parameters.

-   :param id: the host id
    :param ramProvisioner: the ram provisioner with capacity in Megabytes
    :param bwProvisioner: the bw provisioner with capacity in Megabits/s
    :param storage: the storage capacity in Megabytes